PioterAndrzejewski/PioterAndrzejewski/README.md

 </table>

-## Web Developer (JS, TS, React, Vue, Node)
+## Web & React Native Developer (React Native, JS, TS, React, Vue, Node)

-I'm currently working as a front-end developer on Mindpal at Sky Gate, a top-notch software house based in Poland.
+I'm currently working as a front-end developer in TheWidlarzGroup, a top-notch software house based in Poland.
 Working alongside talented professionals and utilizing cutting-edge technologies has been an amazing experience so far.

   ##  Feel free to reach out 💬